AdvancedCSS2023/assignment-3--scrollytelling-group-8/README.md

 What the project does?

 This project is about UN goal 15.
 Which is about protecting, restoring and promoting sustainably manage forest.
 This is meant for an older audience 35-45 year olds.
-The website shows the damage we're doing to nature through animations and transitions.
+The website shows the damage we're doing to nature through a scrollytelling experience.
 Together we can create a better world for all of us.

 Why the project is useful?